EvilFreelancer/openvpn-php/README.md

     composer require evilfreelancer/openvpn-php

-By default the package will automatically register its service provider, but if you are a happy owner of Laravel version less than 5.5, then in a project, which is using your package (after composer require is done, of course), add into`providers` block of your `config/app.php`:
+By default, the package will automatically register its service provider, but if you are a happy owner of Laravel version less than 5.5, then in a project, which is using your package (after composer require is done, of course), add into`providers` block of your `config/app.php`: